configcat/docs/website/docs/targeting/feature-flag-evaluation.md

 4. **Rolling Back to a Safer 10% ON / 90% OFF**
 > Same setup as in Step 2.
 There are cases when you want to roll back a feature flag to a safer state.
-In this case, you can change the percentage options to 10% ON / 90% OFF.
+In this case, you can change the Percentage Options to 10% ON / 90% OFF.
 The sticky nature of percentage-based targeting ensures that the same user base is served **ON** as in Step 2, not another random 10% of users.

 |      | isTwitterSharingEnabled <br/> 10% ON / 90% OFF | isFacebookSharingEnabled <br/> 10% ON / 90% OFF |
 | ---- | ---------------------------------------------- | ----------------------------------------------- |